nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 07.md

 So I guess it's kind of a trade off.
 But Yeah.
 Yeah.
 I'm assuming we're gonna spend more time, so I'm gonna focus again.
 Yeah.

 So minutes.
 Yeah.
 And, Clark, at this point, you can choose to refocus, and, start doing lay on hands if you want to or or what have you.
 Yes, please.
-And for Kahir, I'm gonna go ahead and pull you out of Kron.
+And for Cahir, I'm gonna go ahead and pull you out of Kron.

 And since you were actually success since you had a successful healing check on you, your your wounded condition does also go away.
 So that's one of the good things about actually doing a healing check versus just a healing spell.
 The wounded condition doesn't go away with the with the healing spell.
 But with but if somebody actually rolls healing, it actually removes the wounded condition.
 So, as as you guys are kind of piddling through the, you know, how do I heal to here?